 Financing in loan format for innovative projects in the tourism sector to promote the development of innovative tourism products that improve the competitiveness and profitability of Spanish tourism in the face of the international landscape.read more

 Help with the recruitment of technical staff for companies that have designed an R&D project.
 This is a loan aid with a subsidy component in kind.read more

 Grant with refundable advance aimed at companies with a strong dedication in R&D&I that respond to the Challenges of the Company.
 Projects should be in collaboration with Universities or Research Centres, which are within the areas of climate, energy, health and food, among others.read more

 Lost fund grant to stimulate personal recruitment with a PHD degree to develop R&D projects.read more

-At an European level, the financiation of investigation projects and technological development are framed in two strategic programs.
+At a European level, the financing of investigation projects and technological development is framed into two strategic programs.

-On the one hand, Horizon Europe, is an aid programme managed by the European Commission.
+On the one hand, Horizon Europe is an aid programme managed by the European Commission.
 It replaces the previous Horizon 2020 and covers the period 2021 to 2027.
-This new programme will have an even bigger budget than the previous ones, reaching 100 billion euros and and bases its lines of action on 3 well differentiated pillars: Excellent Science, Global Challenges and European Industrial Competitiveness and Innovative Europe.
+This new programme will have an even bigger budget than the previous ones, reaching 100 billion euros and bases its lines of action on 3 well-differentiated pillars: Excellent Science, Global Challenges, and European Industrial Competitiveness and Innovative Europe.